VatsalSy/occusage/docs/guide/configuration.md

 #### No Data Found

-If ccusage reports no data found:
+If occusage reports no data found:

 ```bash
 # Check if Claude directories exist